XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * For modern systems using DDR5, a kit of RAM running at 6000 Mt/s with a CAS (CL) latency of 30 or lower is recommended.

-Intel systems are able to utilize much higher memory speeds than 6000 Mt/s, however as of writing this, the ability to stably run speeds beyond ~6800 MT/s is extremely dependent on the motherboard & quality of the CPU's integrated memory controller (IMC).
-I won't go into any deeper of an explanation than that, as it would require a whole page solely dedicated to the explanation of various motherboard componentry, RAM ICs & CPU IMCs.
+<sup>Intel systems are able to utilize much higher memory speeds than 6000 Mt/s, however as of writing this, the ability to stably run speeds beyond ~6800 MT/s is extremely dependent on the motherboard & quality of the CPU's integrated memory controller (IMC).
+I won't go into any deeper of an explanation than that, as it would require a whole page solely dedicated to the explanation of various motherboard componentry, RAM ICs & CPU IMCs.</sup>

 * For older systems using DDR4, a kit of RAM running at 3600 MT/s with a CAS (CL) latency of 16 or lower is recommended.